Is Urban Survival really possible?

 no matter how bad ass or well-armed you are, it only takes one bullet to end it all.

 In an urban situation almost everyone you come across will be a potential threat.
 If you look at a city like L.A. that has over ten million people, you quickly realize that even being well-armed might not save you.
 Half the damn city is already well-armed, and the criminals probably have weapons that are far beyond anything you have.
 In my opinion, staying and fighting is not an option — especially if you want to survive.

 It’s Not sustainable: I’m not trying to go all hippie, or Al Gore on you, but living in an urban environment during a collapse is not sustainable.

 Our modern infrastructure has helped big cities thrive far beyond our founder’s wildest dreams.
 That same infrastructure will spell disaster during a total collapse.

 Most people don’t realize how little modern stores actually carry.
-If the system ever collapses, most big cities have less than a 3 day supply of food and water.
+If the system ever collapses, most big cities have less than a 3 day supply of food and water on hand.
+And when reality hits, that food and water will probably be gone within a couple of hours.
 After that, all hell will break loose.

 So is Urban Survival Possible?

 It really depends on your location, and what type of city you live in.
 But in my opinion, it’s really like fighting a losing battle.